Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-Figure~\ref{Fig_MOKE}(b) shows that $\Delta \theta_K$ exhibits an antisymmetric (symmetric) line shape consistent with the symmetry of $B_{DL}$ ($B_{FL}$) under magnetization reversal, in close analogy with $R^{2\omega}_{xy}$ [Fig.~\ref{Fig_HHV}(d)].
-SOT vector measurements performed by MOKE agree well with HHV \cite{Montazeri2015} and ST-FMR measurements \cite{Fan2016} and can be used to characterize the SOT in metallic as well as insulating FMs.
+Figure~\ref{Fig_MOKE}(b) shows that $\Delta \theta_K$ exhibits an antisymmetric (symmetric) line shape consistent with the symmetry of $B_{\rm DL}$ ($B_{\rm FL}$) under magnetization reversal, in close analogy with $R^{2\omega}_{xy}$ [Fig.~\ref{Fig_HHV}(d)].
+SOT vector measurements performed by MOKE agree well with harmonic Hall voltage \cite{Montazeri2015} and ST-FMR measurements \cite{Fan2016} and can be used to characterize the SOT in metallic as well as insulating ferromagnets.
 An advantage of this technique is that it is less sensitive to thermoelectric and inductive effects compared to all-electrical SOT probes, and that it offers spatial resolution comparable to the wavelength of the probing laser beam.